Grounding Natural Language to SQL Translation with Data-Based Self-Explanations: Cyclesql Overview

 \subsection{Natural Language Explanation}

-Explanations for database query answers can differ across various dimensions, encompassing clarifying unexpected query outcomes \cite{missing20}, explaining the rationale behind generating intriguing results from a query \cite{CaJaDE21}, and justifying how an answer aligns with the query's criteria \cite{Deutch17, Deutch20}.
+Explanations of database query answers can differ across various dimensions, encompassing clarifying unexpected query outcomes \cite{missing20}, explaining the rationale behind generating intriguing results from a query \cite{CaJaDE21}, and justifying how an answer aligns with the query criteria \cite{Deutch17, Deutch20}.
 Each of these dimensions serves a distinct purpose in query explanation.

 In this work, we focus on the explanation for why an answer qualifies a given query and provide the following definition,

 \textsc{Definition} 1. \textbf{(Explanation)} \textit{Given an NL query $X$ that can be parsed against the database $D$ to retrieve a result set R, an} explanation \textit{$e_{r}$ takes the form of the NL expression that explains the intermediate reasoning steps behind querying $X$ on database $D$ to obtain a representative result $r \in R$.}